-For those who are new to Brand Labs, it’s the opportunity for one Welsh business (three years or younger) to win a brand and web-package worth well over £10,000.
+For those who are new to Brand Labs, it’s our annual competition where one Welsh startup has the opportunity to win a complete brand package worth well over £10,000.

 We could go on about what the competition means to us, and how valuable we think it is.
 But if you’re thinking of applying this year, what could be better at encouraging you to go for it, than hearing about the experience from a previous winner?

 “Can I tell you?
 I was going to win Brand Labs if it killed me.”